Summer Love (1958 film): Production

-In May 1957 Universal announced they would make a sequel to Rock Pretty Baby with John Saxon and several of the original cast, though not Sal Mineo who was "too busy".
+In May 1957 Universal announced they would make a sequel to Rock Pretty Baby with John Saxon and several of the original cast, though not Sal Mineo, who appeared in Rock, Pretty Baby, as he was "too busy".

 Reception

 It is rated 6.5/10 on the IMDb and 2.5/5 on AllMovie.

 Home media

 Universal has not officially released Summer Love on DVD or VHS.
-A few bootleg DVD-R copies of varying quality exist but otherwise, not much else is known.
+A few bootleg DVD-R copies of varying quality exist, but otherwise, not much else is known.